ShitttyScripts/macNetworkLocation/README.md

 ___

 **macLocation Extension Attribute**

 ![alt text](https://raw.githubusercontent.com/jamfprofessionalservices/macNetworkLocation/master/imgs/macLocation-EA.png "You will need to create an extension attribute exactly as shown!")
-*You will need to create an extension attribute exactly as shown!*
+*Create an extension attribute exactly as shown!*

 **macLocation Extension Attribute**

 ![alt text](https://raw.githubusercontent.com/jamfprofessionalservices/macNetworkLocation/master/imgs/macOSDevicesOffNetwork-SG.png "You will need to create a Smart Computer Group as shown to be able to use this info for scoping.")
-*You will need to create a Smart Computer Group as shown to be able to use this info for scoping.*
+*Create a Smart Group as shown to be able to use for scoping.*